Pet Rocks: A Budget Friendly Craft for Kids

 So grab some rocks, break out the paint, and prepare for an afternoon of creativity, mess, and the kind of focused quiet that only happens when kids are completely engaged in something they love.
 Your budget will thank you, and your kids will have new little companions to treasure.

-Looking for more inspiration for easy and fun crafts for kids?
-Explore these:
+Looking for more inspiration for easy crafts for kids?
+Explore 15 fun capybara crafts and easy animal paper crafs for kids.

 More to Chew On